Search

 http://site.com/product/shoe

-Once again, the challenge of rewriting the URL requires that all of the information can somehow be reversed back to its original normal URL form.
-We must, therefore, rely on certain strict rules to provide the mechanics to unwind the information.
-Such rules include the placement of the keyword in the URL path segments, the uniqueness of the "shoe" keyword and among other rules.
+The challenge of rewriting the URL requires that all of the information can somehow be reversed back to its original normal URL form.
+You must, therefore, ensure your product keywords are unique.

 http://site.com/products/apparels